awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 You can get the host string from several sources, including the `aurora_replica_status` function and by using the Amazon RDS API\.

-Your application can connect to any DB instance in the DB Cluster and query the `aurora_replica_status` function to determine who the writer of the cluster is, or to find any other reader nodes in the cluster\.
+Your application can connect to any DB instance in the DB cluster and query the `aurora_replica_status` function to determine who the writer of the cluster is, or to find any other reader nodes in the cluster\.
 You can use this function to reduce the amount of time it takes to find a host to connect to, though in certain scenarios the `aurora_replica_status` function may show out of date or incomplete information in certain network failure scenarios\.

 A good way to ensure your application can find a node to connect to is to attempt to connect to the **cluster writer****endpoint ** and then the **cluster reader****endpoint **until you can establish a readable connection\.
-These endpoints do not change unless you rename your DB Cluster, and thus can generally be left as static members of your application or stored in a resource file that your application reads from\.
+These endpoints do not change unless you rename your DB cluster, and thus can generally be left as static members of your application or stored in a resource file that your application reads from\.

 After you establish a connection using one of these endpoints, you can call the `aurora_replica_status` function to get information about the rest of the cluster\.
 For example, the following command retrieves information with the `aurora_replica_status` function\.